Amey23/Amey23/README.md

 <br>

 ## Objective:
-> Extremely motivated towards enhancing my solution deriving skills to develop new innovative machine learning models for predicting the accurate results and achieve the maximum accuracy.
-Always looking to shape up myself with every update of my skilled technology.
-Looking for the best opportunities to improve my understanding of solving real-life problems in machine learning and deep learning domain.
+> Extremely motivated towards converting business requirements into technical solutions.
+Strong in design and integration with intuitive problem-solving skills.
+Experienced in the complete product development lifecycle of software applications.
+A fast learner focusing on end-to-end implementation of ideas rather than learnings only.
+Looking for an opportunity to work in a challenging environment to prove my skills and utilize my knowledge & intelligence in the growth of the organization.
 <br>

 ## About Me: